 “ULIO THE ADJUTANT GENERAL=”

-This was followed a few days later that his family received a letter from the War Department.
+This was followed a few days later when his family received a letter from the War Department.

 717 Eighth Street